quimpm/twitter_profiling/README.md

 As has been mentioned, this tool recieves as input parameters:

-- username: Twitter id of the profile that we want to process through our system.
+- **username**: Twitter id of the profile that we want to process through our system.
-- n_tweets: Number of tweets that we want to process of that user
+- **n_tweets**: Number of tweets that we want to process of that user
-- translation: In case that is not a english speaker user, we can enable this to translate all tweets to english.
+- **translation**: In case that is not a english speaker user, we can enable this to translate all tweets to english.
 (Disclaimer: Eventhough it translates from varelly any language to english, it has a higher computaional cost, translated in terms of time and memory)

 And outputs a twitter profile with the following information:
-- Profile information: Includes followers, following, location, profile image, banner image...
+- **Profile information**: Includes followers, following, location, profile image, banner image...
-- Topic Modeling: A Topic modeling task is performed to diferentiate the topics that the user usually speaks of.
+- **Topic Modeling**: A Topic modeling task is performed to diferentiate the topics that the user usually speaks of.
 The preprocessing is done using a pretrained Bert model to create embedings from sentences, umap to reduce the dimentionality of those embedings to make the model perform better, and scikit DBSCAN algorithm as the unsupervised ML clustering algorithm.
-- Sentiment analysis insights: A sentiment analysis is performed to every tweet using the HuggingFace pretrained Transformers.
+- **Sentiment analysis insights**: A sentiment analysis is performed to every tweet using the HuggingFace pretrained Transformers.
 With this, a progression lineplot and a score value for the overall sentiment are compouted.
-- General Tweet statistics: Statistics regarding likes, replies, retweets and views.
+- **General Tweet statistics**: Statistics regarding likes, replies, retweets and views.
-- Best tweets: Most liked, viewed, retweeted and replied tweets
+- **Best tweets**: Most liked, viewed, retweeted and replied tweets
-- Wordcloud: A word cloud of the most used meaningfull words.
+- **Wordcloud**: A word cloud of the most used meaningfull words.
 In orther to create this wordcloud some Cleaning technics are performed such as translating, removing stopwords, pos_tagging to get just nouns and lemathizing.
-- Usage Statistics: Statistics of the usage of the platform performed by the user.
+- **Usage Statistics**: Statistics of the usage of the platform performed by the user.

 An example output of a profile can be found in example folder.